EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

   bAutoWeaponsPlayEmptyClipSound - play the empty clip sound when the clip is emptied for automatic weapons bAutoWeaponsOnly - keep automatically reloading semi-fire weapons bReloadWhenFiringWithEmptyClip - reload when trying to fire with an empty clip

-bNoStartMenuDLCPopup
-Removes the "Loading extra content..." pop-up at the start menu.

 bUseWASDAsArrowKeys
 Allows use of WASD keys in menus, and space to accept - will not function if the keys conflict with menu key-binds.